Lazy-Solutions/AdvancedSceneManager/guides/An overview of scene management in ASM.md

-# An overview of scene management in ASM
+# An overview of ASM API structure

 ASM is structured into three levels:
 1. Surface level